Mobile Email Engagement: Creating Effective Campaigns

 It is widely known that mobile devices are everywhere.
 You will be hard-pressed to go for long periods of time without seeing someone with a cell phone or tablet in their hands.
 Why?
 There are many reasons, such as their convenience or mobility, but that’s not why we’re here today.
 Rather, let’s look at how we engage with our email through these handheld computers.

-First, it is important to remember that email continues to be the most cost effective way to interact with your customer base.
+First, it is important to remember that email continues to be the most cost-effective way to interact with your customer base.
 It is also the world’s number one engagement tool for Business to Business (B2B).
-So, it’s evident that email is an effective communication tool, but how is it effecting mobile?
+So, it’s evident that email is an effective communication tool, but how is it affecting mobile?

 - Data from a 10-day study, year over year (2014 & 2015) showed that 45% of all emails, sent and/or received in the United States, were opened on some kind of Apple product, including iPhones, iPads, Mac desktops and Macbooks.

 - In the same study, 22 of 28 European Union members saw an increase in Android email usage year over year, eclipsing Apple user engagement.
 The European market saw mobile usage growth at two to five times that of the domestic US, and slightly higher than other global countries, making it the fastest growing region for Android devices.

 We share these numbers not to reignite the debate over which device is better but to prove that different markets need different plans of attack when it comes to email engagement marketing.
 At the end of the day, everyone needs to plan for a mobile attack.
 In fact, mobile is not going anywhere, it is only getting stronger and more engaging.
 So how should you be looking at your engagement marketing strategies?

 Tips to Enhance Relevance and Mobile Targeting